hobo71/wpsso-plm/readme.txt

 **The WPSSO Place / Location and Local Business Meta (aka WPSSO PLM) add-on can be used in two different ways:**

-* To provide location information for the webpage content (ie. the content subject is about a specific physical place / location).
+* To provide location information for the webpage content (ie. the post/page content is about a specific physical place / location).

 * To provide location information for an Organization, which in turn may be related to the content (ie. the content publisher, event organizer, etc.).